 Structural biology is the scientific method of describing, predicting and changing the properties of living organisms, including humans, based on “complete” genome chemical structures (sequence) and 3-dimensional structures of cellular components.
 The intellectual and technical revolutions that occurred during the 20th century made this possible.
 It is today's approach to understanding biology and solving problems in medicine.
 We will discuss how macroscopic biological properties, such as reproduction, locomotion and viral infection, are determined by the physics and chemistry of proteins and nucleic acids.
 Changes in biological function, in hereditary diseases like cystic fibrosis or sickle cell anemia, result from minute changes in individual proteins.
 Much larger changes in genome and protein structure are often tolerated without consequence.
 Understanding and exploiting these phenomena at the molecular level is the basis of new technology in the agricultural, energy and drug industries.
 The broad range of medical, social and political problems associated with the advances will be considered.
 We will attempt to distinguish real progress from fads and fashion.
-The weekly reading assignment will be Science and the Tuesday New York Times.
+In addition to several books, there is a weekly reading assignment from Science, Nature and the Tuesday New York Times.
 This is a two-semester seminar with 0.5 credit unit each semester of the academic year.

 This course focuses on the creative side of mathematics, with an emphasis on discovery, reasoning, proofs and effective communication, while at the same time studying real and complex numbers, sequences, series, continuity, differentiability and integrability.
 Small class sizes permit an informal, discussion-type atmosphere, and often the entire class works together on a given problem.
 Homework is intended to be thought-provoking, rather than skill-sharpening.

 Vagelos Integrated Program in Energy Research (VIPER) Seminar, Part II